MarkCiora/Research-Simulation-Executables/README.md

 # Research-Simulation-Executables

-Just download and unzip, then run the .exe file that isnt the crash handler
+Just download and unzip, then run the .exe file that is NOT the crash handler